1ynn1ei/1ynn1ei/README.md

 ## Future Projects
 - writing a file-based MUD client, allowing for tmux setups that can better reproduce modern GUI clients
+- writing a cli telegram client
+- writing a file-based IRC client
 - getting sound to work in terminal-mode games, such as C:DDA